-The percentage of teachers feeling that professional development opportunities are relevant to the content that they teach was at 33% in 2022.
+The percentage of teachers feeling that professional development opportunities are relevant to the content that they teach was at 63%

 When the Professional Development plan for the 22-23 school year was created, we decided to take a completely different approach.
 The PD Task Group was created and this group determined the needs of the building and created the PD plan based on the needs of the teachers.
 Teachers were given more choice and less mandated schoolwide professional development.
 Teachers were given the flexibility to choose district content professional development, Orton Gillingham training, EdCamp opportunities, etc. that were more tailored to their individual needs.
 We continued this process during the school year by having the content task groups determine the needs for the school and allowing teacher choice during faculty meetings as well.
-For the 23-24 school year Professional Development plan, the learning paths teachers chose were more centered on content area topics.
+For the 23-24and for the 24-25 school year Professional Development plan, the learning paths teachers chose were more centered on content area topics.
 Most teachers focused on learning about the Science of Reading, the new Amplify CKLA resource for ELA, and Orton Gillingham.
 Math teachers focused on additional training on IXL to increase their knowledge around the IXL math diagnostic and instructional paths to improve math achievement for students.
 Enrichment teachers and teachers of Science and Social Studies were encouraged to choose professional development opportunities to support growth in their subject areas.
+This change has been successful and teachers have taken more ownership of their professional learning.